Cambridge Network Board

 |Prof Andy Neely, University of Cambridge

-Professor Andy Neely is Pro-Vice-Chancellor: Enterprise and Business Relations at the University of Cambridge, Head of the Institute for Manufacturing (IfM) and Head of the Manufacturing and Management Division of Cambridge University Engineering Department.
+Professor Andy Neely is Pro-Vice-Chancellor: Enterprise and Business Relations at the University of Cambridge and former Head of the Institute for Manufacturing (IfM).
 He is a Fellow of Sidney Sussex College and Founding Director of the Cambridge Service Alliance.
 He is widely recognized for his work on the servitization of manufacturing, as well as his work on performance measurement and management

 |Lee Welham, Deloitte